 At least nineteen states have a statewide online portal that permits voters to request an absentee/mail ballot:

-- Alaska, Arizona, Delaware, Florida, Idaho, Indiana, Kentucky, Louisiana, Maine, Maryland, Michigan, Minnesota, New Mexico, New York, Oklahoma, Pennsylvania, Virginia and Wisconsin.
+- Alaska, Arizona, Delaware, Florida, Idaho, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Mexico, New York, Oklahoma, Pennsylvania, Virginia and Wisconsin.

 Some of these states used legislation to create this option and others did not.
 For more details, see Table 6: States with Online Absentee Ballot Application Portals.